Kariuki11/Deep-JavaScript-Understanding/Datatypes.md

     ```

 * **String**
+    A String in JavaScript is a primitive data type used to represent text — sequences of characters enclosed in quotes.

   * **Meaning:** Text data represented as sequences of UTF-16 code units (max length 2⁵³-1)
   * **Operations:** Handle surrogate pairs carefully